Graylog2/graylog2-server/README.md

 The plugin only supports NetFlow V5 at the moment.

+## Requirements

+Graylog 1.2.0 or later is needed to run this plugin.

 ## Credits

 The NetFlow parsing code is based on the https://github.com/wasted/netflow project and has been ported from Scala to Java.